 Inventory.
-Inventories, consisting of finished goods, are stated at the lower of cost or market using the first-in, first-out cost method.
-We review our inventory balances monthly for obsolete inventory.
-Once inventory is determined to be obsolete, which requires judgment, the item is written down.
+Inventories are stated at the lower of cost or market using the first-in, first-out, or FIFO, cost method and consist of raw materials, work in process and finished goods.

 Deferred tax asset valuation allowance.
 Our estimate for the valuation allowance for deferred tax assets requires us to make significant estimates and judgments about our future operating results.
 Our ability to realize the deferred tax assets depends on our future taxable income as well as limitations on their utilization.
 A deferred tax asset is reduced by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized prior to its expiration.
 The projections of our operating results on which the establishment of a valuation allowance is based involve significant estimates regarding future demand for our products, competitive conditions, product development efforts, approvals of regulatory agencies, and product cost.
 If actual results differ from these projections, or if our expectations of future results change, it may be necessary to adjust the valuation allowance.